NextronSystems/analysis-cockpit-manual/usage/basic-concepts.rst

    Log Processing

-As one can see, an incoming logline only shows up in the ``Baselining`` section when it matches no existing case.
+As one can see, an incoming log line only shows up in the ``Baselining`` section when it matches no existing case.

 This behavior is highly configurable and can be changed in the